 Value Added is the extra value created over and above the original value of something.
 It can apply to products, services, companies, management, and other areas of business.
-In other words, value-added is the enhancement made by a company/individual to a product or service before offering it to the end customer.
+In other words, value-added is an enhancement made by a company/individual to a product or service before offering it for sale to the end customer.

-Companies with strong branding can add value to their products or services simply by way of using the company’s logo to sell the product.
+Companies with strong branding can add value to their products or services simply by way of using the company’s logo to sell a product.

 Gross Value Added